-The College provides continuous group health insurance coverage for all eligible fulltime employees, and, at the employee's option, eligible dependents.
+The College offers continuous group health insurance coverage for all eligible full-time employees and, at the employee's option, eligible dependents.
 The College reserves the right to verify the eligibility of all dependents covered under our group health insurance plan.
-Employee coverage is provided at the employer's expense and eligible dependents may be covered, at the employee's option, at the insured employee's expense through payroll deduction of premiums.
+Eligible dependents may be covered, at the employee's option, at the insured employee's expense through payroll deduction of premiums.
 Employees can choose a lower tier of available coverage at a lesser premium and apply the remaining allowance to the cost of dependent medical.
-Changes to the employee's health insurance may only be made during option period or when a qualifying event occurs as specified by the plan.
+Changes to the employee's health insurance may only be made during the open enrollment period or when a qualifying event occurs as specified by the plan.
 Dependent coverage is subject to timely enrollment and payment of premiums.
-Failure to pay premiums timely may result in termination of coverage in accordance with the terms of the group health insurance program.
-Parttime, salaried employees and/or hourly employees may be granted special consideration at the discretion of the President.
+Failure to pay premiums timely manner may result in the termination of coverage by the terms of the group health insurance program.
+Part-time, salaried employees and/or hourly employees may be granted special consideration at the discretion of the President.
 Hourly, adjunct, and temporary employees are not eligible for health insurance coverage.
 Coverage begins on the first day of the month following the start of employment.
-To meet requirements of consortium NOC is part of, the College reserves the right to conduct an audit of dependent coverage eligibility.
+To meet the requirements of the consortium NOC is part of, the College reserves the right to conduct an audit of dependent coverage eligibility.

-Employees terminating their service with Northern Oklahoma College who have ten years of consecutive service are considered vested in the health insurance program consortium and may stay on the group health insurance plan.
-Vested employees remaining on the group health insurance plan are responsible for coverage premiums.
+Employees terminating their service with Northern Oklahoma College who have ten years of consecutive service are eligible to stay on the group health insurance plan and are responsible for coverage premiums.
 Employees under age 65 will remain on the group health insurance plan.
-Employee's age 65 and older will transition to the supplemental group health insurance plan.
+Employees aged 65 and older will transition to the supplemental group health insurance plan.

-Coverage for employees receiving health insurance benefits ceases the last day of the month in which the employee is either physically working on campus or instructional classroom responsibilities are fulfilled for the semester.
+Coverage for employees receiving health insurance benefits ceases on the last day of the month in which the employee is either physically working on campus or instructional classroom responsibilities are fulfilled for the semester.

 For faculty members working a nine-month contract, coverage ends in the month that final grades are due and submitted.
-If a faculty member is contracted to teach a summer course, coverage ends the last day of the month when the session ends.
+If a faculty member is contracted to teach a summer course, coverage ends on the last day of the month when the session ends.
 If an employee does not notify or delays notification to the institution of his or her separation from the College, the employee will be required to repay the costs that the institution incurred.

-The College shall extend the option of continuing eligible insurance coverage to employees and/or dependents at their own cost for a specified period after their date of termination in accordance with Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA).
-This is administered through our Third-party administrator.
+The College shall extend the option of continuing eligible insurance coverage to employees and/or dependents at their own cost for a specified period after their date of termination by the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA).
+This is administered through our third-party administrator.
 For additional information, contact the Office of Human Resources.
 The College reserves the right to conduct an audit of dependent coverage eligibility.